The Partition Ratio: Blood to Breath Alcohol

 Yes.
 When the facts suggest your true ratio differs from the machine’s assumption, that difference can be presented to the jury, sometimes with expert testimony, as a reason to doubt the reading.

 Related: the main breath test defense page, how we challenge a breath test, and how the Intoxilyzer 8000 works.
+See also the assumption the Intoxilyzer 9000 inherited.

 This page is general information, not legal advice, and it does not create an attorney-client relationship.
 Breath testing in Florida is governed by Fla.
 Stat.
 316.1932 and 316.1934 and the Florida Administrative Code chapter 11D-8.
 Procedures and rules change, and every case turns on its own facts.
 Past results do not guarantee a similar outcome.